 Advanced Men's Institute became incorporated in California in 2014.
-The Better Business Bureau gives Advanced Men’s Institute a rating of “A-“ as of 11/3/14 (that's good).
-The company is also a BBB accredited business (that's good too).
+The Better Business Bureau gave Advanced Men’s Institute a rating of “A-“ as of 11/3/14.
+The company is also a BBB-accredited business (that's good too).
 Do read the BBB report as ratings sometimes change.

 If you saw the TV infomercial (titled “Last Longer in the Bedroom”) you saw many people with Australian accidents giving testimonies about how Prolongz worked.
 The Prolongz website also states that AMI has been treated and counseled over 500,000 patients in Australia.

-So I goggled “AMI Australia” and located a company called “Advanced Medical Institute.”
+So I googled “AMI Australia” and located a company called “Advanced Medical Institute.”
 They also call themselves “AMI” and also market an “Oral Strip Technology” for premature ejaculation.
 Their website is amiaustralia.com.au.

 This sounds a LOT like the “Strip Delivery Technology ” that's said to be at the heart of Prolongz.

 Based on this, I think AMI (Advanced Men's Institute) and AMI (Advanced Medical Institute) are the same company.
 One difference between the companies is that in Australia, Advanced Medical Institute mentions both men and women.
 With Advanced Men's Institute, the focus is only on men.

 On the Terms and Conditions page of Prolongz.com/AMI we see that the address for the company is 1420 N. Claremont Blvd #111A Claremont, CA 91711.